Microsoft/azure-docs.pt-pt/articles/iot-edge/deploy-modbus-gateway.md

 9. No passo **Rever Implementação**, selecione **Submeter**.

 10. Regresse à página de detalhes do dispositivo e selecione **Atualizar**.
-Deverá ver a nova **modbus** módulo em execução, juntamente com o runtime do IoT Edge.
+You should see the new **modbus** module running along with the IoT Edge runtime.

 ## <a name="view-data"></a>Ver dados
 Ver os dados que vêm do módulo modbus: